mistval/kotoba/README.md

 The bot will take 5-10 minutes to build and then will come online.

 ## Installation and running for development

+Instructions below are for Ubuntu Linux.
+Last I checked, Kotoba does also run fine on Windows, but I may or may not be able to help you with that.

 You must have **cairo** and **pango** installed (for image rendering for the quiz and furigana commands).
 You can install them using the instructions for your operating system [here](https://github.com/Automattic/node-canvas/wiki/_pages).
 These must be installed before you run npm install.
 If you already ran npm install, just delete your node_modules, install cairo and pango, and npm install again.